18F/onboarding-documents/Email/pre-day-1-chicago.md

 **Bring:** I-9 form with two forms of proper identification (see [acceptable documents](http://www.uscis.gov/i-9-central/acceptable-documents)).

-*Note: It's likely that you already filled out an I-9 and emailed it to [gsaonboarding@gsa.gov](mailto:gsaonboarding@gsa.gov) To be safe, it's good to have a printed copy too.*

 **What to expect at orientation:** At GSA Orientation, you'll learn about GSA and the legal and ethical considerations of working for the federal government.
 You'll also take an oath of office, and hand in any paperwork you haven't yet sent to [gsaonboarding@gsa.gov](mailto:gsaonboarding@gsa.gov).
 (Our guide for filling that paperwork out is [here](https://github.com/18F/onboarding-documents/blob/master/Forms/gsa-onboarding-forms.md).)

 **Badge info:** You will receive an email at your personal and work account when your badge is ready to be picked up.
 If you've already received this email, we recommend scheduling your pick-up appointment in the morning before orientation starts.
 Don't worry if it's not ready on your first day.

 ## Day 2

 Please arrive at 8AM CST on your second day of work.
-Ethan Heppner, 18F Chicago’s office operations coordinator, will help walk you get on the GSA network and work through the tasks on your **CHECKLIST**.
+Ethan Heppner, 18F Chicago’s office operations coordinator, will help walk you get on the GSA network and work through the tasks on your [checklist]().
 If you run into any difficulties, Ethan's email is ethan.heppner@gsa.gov and his phone number is 312-887-1330.

-Attached is a note that will help you with your second day tasks. **This is really important** - you must set up GSA's 2FA (task 9) inside the federal building; otherwise, you will not be able to access Google Apps or your email from outside the building.
+**This is really important** - you must set up GSA's 2FA (task 9) inside the federal building; otherwise, you will not be able to access Google Apps or your email from outside the building.
+[Instructions]()

-Have a great first day!

-- **[NAME]**